Oaklight/ToolRegistry/docs/source/mcp.md

 ### Synchronous Registration

-You can register MCP tools synchronously using the `register_mcp_tools` method.
+You can register MCP tools synchronously using the `register_from_mcp` method.
 For example:

 ```python
 import os